Advanced Techniques

 6.2a CONTRACT Syntax Best Practices

-Critical Rule: Avoid complex object construction within CONTRACT rules.
+Critical Rule: Avoid complex object construction within PROVISION rules.

 ❌ Problematic (causes syntax errors):